Chapter 18: Pre-processing

 END;

-Notice that order of operations isn’t a problem, since the macro drops directly into the AST even though NOT is lower precedence than > the correct expression is generated.
-If the AST is rendered as text like in the above, any necessary parentheses are added.
+Order of operations isn’t a problem with CQL macros, no extra parentheses are needed for arguments and so forth since the macro drops directly into the syntax tree.
+This means that in the above even though NOT is lower precedence than >, the correct expression is generated with no extra effort for the coder.
+If the expanded syntax tree is rendered as text with --echo and --exp like in the above, any necessary parentheses are added, but the tree is always the right shape for the arguments.

 query_parts